Hqndler/InstantPaddleVideOCR/README.md

  ## How to use it ?

  Put the script inside the Release_x64 folder of VideoSubFinder. <br>
+ By default the script will only ocr the bottom of video. <br>
  Open a terminal, then `python InstantPaddleVideOCR`.<br>
- It just work.
-Don't forget to use your brain.<br>
+ It just work.<br>
  Done !